Pizza making tips

-7. Knead on a lightly floured surface for about 5 minutes.
+8. Knead on a lightly floured surface until smooth and bouncy, about 3-5 minutes.

 8. Let the dough rest, covered and at room temperature, for a couple minutes while you lightly coat your dough storage containers with oil.

-10. Divide the dough into 4 even pieces and fold each into a tight, seamless ball (watch the video above for help with this).
+*9. Divide the dough into 4 equal pieces and fold each into a tight, seamless ball (watch the video above for help with this).

 10. Store dough balls in lightly oiled containers inside a refrigerator for 1-4 days.

-11. Let dough come to room temperature for 2-3 hours before use.
+11. Let dough warm up for 2-3 hours before use.